 Intestinal bacteria disorder may be hidden cause: One of the lesser known causes of diarrhea is an imbalance of bacterial in the gut, sometimes called intestinal imbalance.
-The digestive system contains a variety of "good" bacteria...read more »
+The digestive system contains a variety...read more »

 Research related physicians and medical specialists:

 Research quality ratings and patient safety measures for medical facilities in specialties related to EGE: